adrianhelvik/ankicsv/README.md

 How to split content over several lines
 ---------------------------------------

-    This is a really cool question,
+    This is a really cool question..
-    | .. but it is way too long for one line.
+    | but it is way too long for one line.
     And this is the answer!

 Why this program was written